varvet/serenade.js/README.md

 and a model to the template.
 Serenade.js then handles getting values from the model and updating them dynamically as the model changes, as well as dispatching events to the controller when they occur.
-Templates are "logic-less" in that they do not allow the execution of any code.
-Serenade.js is built around its template engine, so unfortunately you do not have a choice as to the template language.
+Templates are "logic-less" in that they do not allow the execution of any code, instead they declaratively define what data to bind to and which events to react to and how.

-Serenade does not provide any facilities for talking with a server through AJAX.
-The separate [Serenade.Service.js][service] project is an effort to provide a solid starting starting point for building such services.

-There is also no boundled router or history management such as is found in many other client side JavaScript frameworks.
-We believe that Serenade can be used in many situations where a router would not be desirable to have.
-These concerns seem to be outside the scope of this project.
-It should be possible to use Serenade alongside most existing router implementations, such as the one in Backbone.js.

 ## A simple example